-If AMSTRAD engineers were aware of the existence of these differences, it can be assumed that the first CRTC's used were type 0s, since this function is used and programmed by the ROM.[this was confirmed when Roland Perry showed the 464 prototype in September 2023 at the RetroAlicant meeting, in Spain].
+If AMSTRAD engineers were aware of the existence of these differences, it can be assumed that the first CRTC's used were type 0s, since this function is used and programmed by the ROM.

 From there to be able to say that without a bug related to a 4 instead of a 6 in the ROM, there would be only one type of CRTC used in all CPC's, it is to ignore the commercial considerations in the component market compared to the success of the machine in Europe.